Bonner Bridge Construction

 Q. What are the most popular methods of accelerated bridge construction, and why?

 Probably the most popular ABC technique is prefabrication of the replacement structure in modular pieces.
 With good design and extensive planning and pre-work, these pieces can be connected with bolts or fast-curing concrete to create a finished bridge structure very quickly.
-Durations for this technique can range from days to months, depending on the size of structure and extents of prefabrication.
+Durations for this technique can range from days to months, depending on the size of structure and extent of prefabrication.

 Q. Describe projects you’ve worked on where ABC improved an outcome for the client or community?